chingu-voyages/voyage-project-tier2-restaurantsim/README.md

     - [ ] Display the current order summary, including item names, prices, and total cost.
     - [ ] Provide an option to add tips to the order total.
     - [ ] Ensure users can remove items from the order before finalizing it.
+    - [ ] Teams should utilize browser's local storage to store order data.

 -   Payment Processing